valtimo-platform/valtimo-documentation/features/plugins/configure-notificaties-api-plugin.md

 <figure><img src="../../.gitbook/assets/configure-plugin-notificaties.png" alt=""><figcaption></figcaption></figure>

 After saving the configuration Valtimo automatically ensures the required kanalen exist and that an abonnement with a generated secret is registered against the configured Notificaties API instance.
-Disabling this behaviour is possible by setting `valtimo.zgw.register-abonnementen=false`.
+Disabling this behaviour is possible by setting `valtimo.zgw.register-abonnementen=false` in the `application.yml`.

 ## Subscriptions